 3. Students will reflect on ways to overcome racism while trying to change oppressive conditions.

 It is the middle of the Great Depression and farmers, especially those who rent land or are “sharecroppers”—people who use others’ land in exchange for part of their crop—are hard hit.
 For one thing, cotton prices have gone steadily down.
 The response of the federal government has made matters worse.
 In 1933 the Agricultural Adjustment Act (AAA) was passed.
 The AAA was intended to boost cotton prices by paying farmers to take land out of production.
 According to the law, no tenant farmers or sharecroppers were supposed to be evicted from their farms.
 But that’s not how it has worked.
-Between 1933 and 1934, an estimated 900,000 people—black and white—have been thrown off the land by plantation owners taking advantage of the AAA.
+Between 1933 and 1934, an estimated 900,000 people—African American and white—have been thrown off the land by plantation owners taking advantage of the AAA.

-As Pete Seeger said: “Most school teachers are drowned in paper, but here is one book I want to recommend to them.
+Pete Seeger said: “Most school teachers are drowned in paper, but here is one book I want to recommend to them.
 [Power in Our Hands] is a way of getting American teenagers not just interested, but excited and passionate about their history—modern American labor history.”

 Other lessons available for individual download are:

-Order the book online from Rethinking Schools.
+Order The Power In Our Hands from Rethinking Schools.